Basic Needs/Direct Service Grants Program

 Additional Requirements

-Eligible applicants must be tax-exempt nonprofits under section 501(c)(3) or public institutions that have operated for at least one year and already provide direct material aid as a core part of their mission.
-Projects must impact residents in counties within SHF’s service area.
+Applicants must be 501(c)(3) nonprofits or public institutions with at least one year of experience providing direct material aid.
+Projects must benefit residents in the foundation’s service area.

 Geographic Eligibility